High School Co-op

 1. Benjamin Franklin (nonfiction: Autobiography)

-2. Frederick Douglas (nonfiction: Narrative0
+2. Frederick Douglas (nonfiction: Narrative)

-3. The Scarlett Letter, by Nathaniel Hawthorne
+3. The Scarlet Letter, by Nathaniel Hawthorne

 4. Moby Dick, by Herman Melville